siddharth-basu/Assignment_BabySitter_Application/README.md

 Requirements
 --------
 The babysitter:
--starts no earlier than 5:00PM
+starts no earlier than 5:00PM
--leaves no later than 4:00AM
+leaves no later than 4:00AM
--only babysits for one family per night
--gets paid for full hours (no fractional hours) -should be prevented from mistakes when entering times (e.g. end time before start time, or outside of allowable work hours)
+only babysits for one family per night gets paid for full hours (no fractional hours) should be prevented from mistakes when entering times (e.g. end time before start time, or outside of allowable work hours)

 The job:
 ------
--Pays different rates for each family (based on bedtimes, kids and pets, etc...)
+Pays different rates for each family (based on bedtimes, kids and pets, etc...)
--Family A pays $15 per hour before 11pm, and $20 per hour the rest of the night -Family B pays $12 per hour before 10pm, $8 between 10 and 12, and $16 the rest of the night -Family C pays $21 per hour before 9pm, then $15 the rest of the night -The time ranges are the same as the babysitter (5pm through 4am)
+Family A pays $15 per hour before 11pm, and $20 per hour the rest of the night Family B pays $12 per hour before 10pm, $8 between 10 and 12, and $16 the rest of the night Family C pays $21 per hour before 9pm, then $15 the rest of the night The time ranges are the same as the babysitter (5pm through 4am)

 Deliverable:
 ----
--Calculate total pay, based on babysitter start and end time, and a family.
+Calculate total pay, based on babysitter start and end time, and a family.

 i) Application Details
 -------